rezons/rezons.github.io/docs/index.md

     can readily read and reproduce the code (in another  language).
     And during that development work, the students  can run our Lua code to see  what output is expected.

+## Not Complexity, Complicity

+simple Emergent  patterns  in  Apparently complex systems.
+While some human problems are inherently complex, others are not.
+And it is prudent to try simple before complex.

 ## Data